 All details below are based on US crochet terms.
 I made the blanket charts based on crochet, but it works well for knitting too.

-- Red Heart Super Saver yarn (or something similar) in the following colours:
+- Worsted weight yarn (Red Heart Super Saver yarn or similar) in the following colours:

 - Black, gold (for crest), red, yellow, green, grey/silver, blue, bronze/brown (used for both Ravenclaw and for the shaded part of the crest, or you can get a different brown for the crest if you prefer)